Undergraduate Admission Requirements

 1. An undergraduate student who has been admitted to a primary major may be admitted to pursue a minor with the approval of the offering department or designee.

-2. The minimum university requirement for awarding an undergraduate minor is 16 semester hours, 9 of which must be in upper-division work and taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.
+2. The minimum university requirement for awarding an undergraduate minor is 16 semester credits, 9 of which must be in upper-division work earned in WSU courses or through WSU-approved education abroad or educational exchange courses.

 3. Departments specify the requirements for the minor in the WSU Catalog, including number of credits, courses, minimum GPA, and any other specific requirements as detailed in the WSU Catalog.